- Secondary school students must be in Year 11, 12 or 13.

-Learn basic patternmaking and construction techniques to create your own accessories.
-Gain valuable skills that will support an application into the Certificate in Fashion Studies (Level 4) and Bachelor of Design (Fashion).
+Learn various introductory patternmaking, construction and making techniques to create your own fashion outcome - perhaps an accessory or a garment.
+Gain valuable skills that will support an application into the New Zealand Certificate in Fashion (Level 4) and Bachelor of Design (Fashion).

 What to bring